kencx/ansible-collection/README.md

-# Ansible Collection - kencx.homelab
+# Ansible Collection - kencx.ansible

+## Roles
 - `security` provides basic hardening such as configuring `sudo`, SSH hardening, installing ufw and fail2ban
 - `terraform` installs Terraform CLI

+## Playbooks
+Bootstraps a brand new development workstation.
+Tested on Ubuntu 21.04.

+Refer to `playbooks` for more details.

 ## Molecule
 To debug roles, run: